coashby-lw/lacework-terraform-automation-demos/README.md

 # Getting Started
-There are two basic steps to getting started with the Lacework Terraform provider:
+There are three basic steps to getting started with the Lacework Terraform provider:
 1. Install the Lacework CLI
+1. Install Terraform
-1. Install the Lacework Terraform provider
+1. Install the Lacework Terraform Provider

 Additional resources and up-to-date references for the Lacework Terraform provider can be found on its registry page: [Lacework Terraform Registry](https://registry.terraform.io/providers/lacework/lacework/latest).